Bushveld Igneous Complex: Environmental and health issues

 Mining feasibility studies have identified impacts on surface water, groundwater, wetlands, flora, fauna and related social issues.
 Additionally, these impacts include increased drainage of salts, sediments thought channels and streams near the mine sites.
 There has been an increased fleeting dust generation contaminating air and water, surface water runoff is leading to a decrease in water recharge for downstream users, possibly the loss of certain vulnerable flora and fauna species, soil compaction and land erosion; the contamination and quality deterioration of the surface and ground water is driven by seepage from waste rock dumps, stockpiles, gas spills, etc. The mining activities that make large use of water could potentially lead to dewatering of local aquifers.
 Moreover, construction activity impacts such as removal of natural land and noise from machinery and vehicles may disrupt the surrounding ecosystems.

 Depending on the beneficiation and concentration methods, there are different impacts plausible such acid runoff from leaching and metal slimes.
-Hexavalent Chromite from mine wastes has been shown to be highly toxic.
+Hexavalent chromium from mine wastes has been shown to be highly toxic.

 A study has shown that up to 5% of the world total production of PGEs is lost and emitted as dust entering the global biogeochemical cycle.
 Nearby towns have shown elevated levels of platinum within the soil, atmosphere and vegetation.
-Since some of the food production activities are located near these areas, the primary concern is that the local population (several towns and cities, including Rustenburg with more than 500'000 inhabitants) will ultimately be exposed to the contaminants either by skin contact, dietary intake or even inhalation.
+Since some of the food production activities are located near these areas, the primary concern is that the local population (several towns and cities, including Rustenburg with more than 500,000 inhabitants) will ultimately be exposed to the contaminants either by skin contact, dietary intake or inhalation.
 PGEs such as platinum, palladium, and rhodium have been shown to bioaccumulate under the form of PGE-Chloride in the liver, kidneys, bones and lungs.
 The intake is generally through metallic or oxide dust that is inhaled or is absorbed through the skin causing contact dermatitis, on the long term causing sensitization and can eventually to lead to cancers.
 A study from January 2013, has shown an increasing trend of the development of silicosis caused by silica dust and asbestos fibers related to workers mining in the Bushveld igneous complex.
 Similarly, another study has found high concentrations of microscopic (<63 μm) PGE airborne dust particles near the mining areas.
 These have been found to be transported surface runoff and atmospherically, then further concentrated into soils and rivers such as the Hex River which flows directly into Rustenburg, the most populated municipality of North West Province of South Africa.